esphome/esphome-docs/components/lvgl.rst

         height: 30
         id: btn_id

-To have a button with a text label on it, add a :ref:`lvgl-wgt-lbl` widget as child to it:
+To have a button with a text label on it, add a child :ref:`lvgl-wgt-lbl` widget to it:

 .. code-block:: yaml